String Quartet No. 5 (Mendelssohn)

-The String Quartet No. 5 in E-flat major, Op.
-44, No. 3, was composed by Felix Mendelssohn in 1837–1838 and completed on February 6, 1838.
+Felix Mendelssohn's String Quartet No. 5 in E♭ major, Op.
+44, No. 3, was composed in 1837–38 and completed on February 6, 1838.
 The piece is part of the Op.
-44 set of 3 string quartets that Mendelssohn dedicated to the Crown Prince of Sweden.
+44 set of three string quartets that Mendelssohn dedicated to the Crown Prince of Sweden.

 Movements

 Like all of Mendelssohn's string quartets, this work has four movements: